 With this limitation of proprietary cloud services, it was the need of the hour to have open specifications and APIs for cloud offerings.
 Open Cloud Computing Interface (OCCI) emerged as standard to try and provide a solution for this by defining interoperable, portable and integration standards.
 OpenStack was launched as an independent implementation of OCCI and offers a flexible and accommodating cloud service.
 OpenStack has got more momentum considering big names are a part of its project (AT&T, IBM, HP, REDHAT, Cisco, Dell, etc).

-The OpenStack cloud operating system turns all the sets of hypervisors within a data centre or across multiple data centres into pools of resources.
+The OpenStack cloud operating system turns all the sets of hypervisors within a data centre or across multiple data centers into pools of resources.
 These pools of resources can be consumed and managed from a single place which is the dashboard of OpenStack.
 Both the administrators and users can go to its dashboard to perform their tasks in easy and fast manner.
 One can create virtual machines, configure networks and manage volumes all from a single place.

-OpenStack is a control layer that sits above all the virtualized layers and provides a consistent way to access everything regardless of the hypervisor technology used (e.g.: KVM, Xen, vmware, etc.) underneath.
+OpenStack is a control layer that sits above all the virtualized layers and provides a consistent way to access everything regardless of the hypervisor technology used (e.g.: KVM, Xen, VMware, etc.) underneath.

 All the tasks from managing networks to handling storage becomes very easy as OpenStack abstracts the underlying layers and allows administrators and users to consume the resources with a consistent set of APIs from a common dashboard.
 This being an open-source project it is also possible to customize the dashboard.